the-overdriven/mw-enhanced/README.md

 Recommended together with [Small Quality of Life Improvements - MWSE](https://www.nexusmods.com/morrowind/mods/53905), which includes a component preventing repeating same combat voice-overs repeatedly (I Heard You The First Time!)

 ## How to silence your character's groans?
-Not mod at the moment, but [Hit Sound Overhaul](https://www.nexusmods.com/morrowind/mods/55049) can help with misplaced groans.
+No mod that mutes that at the moment, but [Hit Sound Overhaul](https://www.nexusmods.com/morrowind/mods/55049) can help with misplaced groans.
 Also: [Voice Overhaul](https://www.nexusmods.com/morrowind/mods/51215)
 Related: [Mute High-Pitched Hit Sounds](https://www.nexusmods.com/morrowind/mods/53764)

 ## How to disable vanity camera? (the one that turns on after 30 seconds)